ZenCodeLang/ZenCodeDocs/src/language/additions-v20.md

 ## take and swap

-Two new built-in methods are available, which are particularly useful on unique values: `swap` will, as expected, swap out two values; whereas `take` will replace a value with its default.
-Using `take` on a variable or field which has no default value is an error.
+Two new built-in methods are available, which are particularly useful on unique values: `swap` will, as expected, swap out two values; whereas `take` will replace a value with its default or a given value (when using the 2-argument variant).
+Using the 1-argument variant of `take` on a variable or field which has no default value is an error.

 ```
 class MyBuilder {